Downloading the 3 RFCLB Workbooks

 RFCLB is primarily designed to support spacecraft TT&C system design.

-• RFCLB uses Visual Basic for Applications (VBA), the programming language built into Excel; VBA-Macros must be allowed to run.
-With disabled macros, RFCLB would not work.
-RFCLB has been verified to be virus-free.
-If preferred for added confidence, the user can subject the RFCLB Excel file to local anti-virus software before loading into Excel.
-(In Microsoft Office, macros from the Internet will be blocked by default.
-For steps to take to allow VBA macros, please consult the Microsoft article, 28/02/2023.
-An easy approach to unblock a downloaded file, is described here: Unblock.)
+In Microsoft Office, macros from the Internet will be blocked by default.
+For steps to take to allow VBA macros, please consult this Microsoft article.
+An easy approach to unblock a downloaded file, is described here: Unblock.

-• The downloaded RFCLB Workbook can be re-started up to 200 times and will expire on December 31, 2024.
+In Microsoft 365 and Office 2024, also the settings for ActiveX controls have changed to be disabled by default.
+For Steps to enable ActiveX controls, please consult this Microsoft article. - The downloaded RFCLB Workbook can be re-started up to 200 times and will expire on December 31, 2026.

 here: RFCLB_R5b.zip